-Important: At the beginning of each run, an open circuit test and a plate detection test are performed automatically.
-If the QIAamp 96 plate in the transfer carriage is improperly aligned to the left compartment of the vacuum chamber, you will be prompted to position it correctly.
+IMPORTANT: At the beginning of each run an open circuit test and a plate detection test are performed automatically.
+If the QIAamp 96 plate in the transfer carriage is improperly aligned to the left side of the vacuum chamber you will be prompted to place it correctly.
 After adjusting the position, click Retry to initiate the tests again.
-For more information about the system tests, see the QIAcube HT User Manual.

-- 23.Optional: If you selected to use a vacuum performance check, the protocol stops for a manual interaction after the binding step. - 24.
-After the protocol is finished, create a report if necessary. - 25.Cover the elution plate (EMTR) with the lid and remove from the elution chamber. - 26.Two liquid phases might be found in the Elution Microtubes.
+23. Cover the elution plate (EMTR) with the lid and remove from the elution chamber, when the protocol is complete.
+See the QIAcube HT User Manual for detailed instructions.

+Two liquid phases might be found in the Elution Microtubes.
 If this is the case, TopElute Fluid will be found as a top layer over the elution buffer.
 It is inert and has no effect on downstream applications.

-Important: Please ensure that you only take the eluate from below the top layer.
+IMPORTANT: Ensure that you only take the eluate from below the top layer.